mleduque/TheSwordofNoober/README.md

 - Gwendolyne: Fixed translations and released version 2.0.0.
 - Deratiseur: Provided the EE compatible version (version 1.2).
 - Le Marquis (the d'Oghmatiques): Provided French translation.
-Thanks to: Spellhold Studios
+- <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net/topic/36038-the-sword-of-noober/">Forum</a>).

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="">mod forum</a>.</br>
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36038-the-sword-of-noober/">mod forum</a>.</br>

 #### Copyrights Information

-###### The Sworf of Noober is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
+###### The Sword of Noober is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
 It was developed by Pex657 and Kerintok, based on material from the game Baldur's Gate II and its expansion.
 ###### Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
-All other trademarks and copyrights are property of their respective owners.
 ###### All other trademarks and copyrights are the property of their respective owners.</br>
 <div align="right"><a href="#top">Back to top</a></div>